naveenkumar-j/GrandHotel/README.md

 	</center>

 ## About Project:
-The Grand Hotel website is made with pure css, html and javascript.
+The Grand Hotel website is made with pure CSS, HTML, and JavaScript with full responsiveness across all screen sizes.

 ## CSS Concepts used:
 1. Flexbox.